mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Therefor lots of nested loops are used in part 1.

+Part 2 requires the highest manhattan distance between the scanners found in part 1.

 ## Day 20

 Looked very easy at first, but was a bit tricky due to flipping border pixels in the image enhancement algorithm of the actual input.